hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

-   XCD-level system architecture showing 40 compute units, each with 32 KB L1 cache, a unified compute system with 4 ACE compute accelerators, shared 4MB of L2 cache, and a hardware scheduler (HWS).
+   XCD-level system architecture showing 40 compute units, each with 32 KB L1 cache, a unified compute system with 4 ACE compute GPUs, shared 4MB of L2 cache, and a hardware scheduler (HWS).

 You can query hardware resources with the command ``rocminfo`` in the ``/opt/rocm/bin`` directory.
 For instance, query the number of CUs, number of